ToEndThePeace/web-sprint-challenge-advanced-react/README.md

 **Basic set up**

-- [ ] Create a forked copy of this project
+- [done] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [done] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [done] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [done] Create a new branch: git checkout -b `<firstName-lastName>`.

 **Starting the server**

-- [ ] Run `npm install` to download dependencies for the server.
+- [done] Run `npm install` to download dependencies for the server.
-- [ ] Run the server using `npm start`.
+- [done] Run the server using `npm start`.
-- [ ] Open a new browser tab and navigate to `http://localhost:3333/plants` - if you see a JSON object with plants data, then you know the server is running 👍
+- [done] Open a new browser tab and navigate to `http://localhost:3333/plants` - if you see a JSON object with plants data, then you know the server is running 👍

 **Starting the React app**

-- [ ] In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
+- [done] In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
-- [ ] Still inside the `client` folder run `npm run start` to run the client application.
+- [done] Still inside the `client` folder run `npm run start` to run the client application.
-- [ ] Your browser should open up the project as normal
+- [done] Your browser should open up the project as normal

 **Starting your test runner**

-- [ ] In the final terminal window, make sure you are in the `client` folder still
+- [done] In the final terminal window, make sure you are in the `client` folder still
-- [ ] Start the test runner with `npm test` (I recommend doing this only when you're testing - any change in your app will make the tests run, and that could eat up your computer power)
+- [done] Start the test runner with `npm test` (I recommend doing this only when you're testing - any change in your app will make the tests run, and that could eat up your computer power)

 **Commit and Push OFTEN!**

-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [done] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [done] Push commits: `git push origin <firstName-lastName>`.

 ### Task 2: Project Requirements